 - Printed versions of module materials produced to suit your needs in terms of colour of paper, layout, font size and colour.

-After you've filled in the Disability Support Form you'll be contacted by an adviser to discuss your study needs.
-This will result in a personal profile detailing the support you need from your tutor.
+After you've filled in the Disability Support Form you'll be contacted by the Disability Support team to discuss your study needs.
+We'll create a personal profile detailing the support you need from your tutor.

 - Support to participate in online and face-to-face tutorials, for example tutorial notes in advance and notes after tutorials.

-- A discussion to agree strategies for managing workload and staying on track.
+- Strategies for managing workload and staying on track.

 - Agreement to arrangements for you to record tutorials where recordings aren't available from the online rooms.